Immigration for Students – Education-Based Immigration to Canada

 Stage 4: Post Graduate Work Permit Application

-When you successfully complete your education program, you become eligible for a Post Graduate Work Permit.
+When you complete your education program, you become eligible for a Post Graduate Work Permit.
 It is an Open Work Permit that allows you to work for any Canadian employer.
 You will also need to extend your Temporary Resident Visa (if applicable) and get new Work/Study Permits for your family members (if applicable).
 Once you get a Post Graduate Work Permit you can legally stay in Canada for a period of your permit.
 This time is intended for your immigration.

 Stage 5: Choosing your immigration path